SmithWillSuffice/ohanga-pai/content/blog/52_coldwars_newwars.md

 One thing should be said however, in defence of neutral MMT.
-Anyone who goes from not knowing MMT to knowing MMT is about 90% likely to be radicalized, to transform from a normie to a powerful progressive Not a milquetoast progressive (fake progressive).
+Anyone who goes from not knowing MMT to knowing MMT is about 90% likely to be radicalized, to transform from a normie to a powerful progressive, not a milquetoast progressive (fake progressive).